 It’s mad to think that how badly some parents fall at the first hurdle of raising a child: choosing a name for your offspring that won't leave them open to years of taunting in the playground.
 And yet, as the Am I the Arsehole? post written by a woman who can't believe her husband won't let her name their newborn son "Gaylord" proves, some people really do miss the mark.

 But what happens if you choose a name for your child, and they end up sharing it with a famous person?
-On the plus side, they might be able to bypass the waiting list for a fancy new pasta place, or spend less time waiting on hold than their counterparts with a non-famous namesake.
+On the plus side, they might be able to bypass the waiting list for a fancy new pasta place, or spend less time being put on hold than their counterparts with a non-famous namesake.
 But with celebrities often come scandals, and there's no guarantee that their name twin's reputation will stay clean.

 I spoke to people who share their name with a famous person about the ups and downs of it all.